Donsol was once a sleepy seaside village until the discovery of Butandin (AKA the whale shark) by a group of SCUBA divers in 1998.

 Where to go next?

-- Naga/Bagasbas: (2 hours from Legaspi) for some surf and beach time.
+Naga/Bagasbas: Located 2 hours from Legazpi, this is a great destination for some surf and beach time.

 Cebu: For a bit of history, head to Cebu which claims to be the birthplace of Christianity in the Philippines.
 This city has two sides, the sleek shopping malls on one and historic architecture on the other.
 There are also some island escapes just a stone’s throw away!

 Caramoan: The set of US hit show ‘Survivor’, the Caramoan Islands are making their way onto the backpacker map and epitomise the idea of island hopping.